jomaway/typst-teacher-templates/README.md

 Collection of tools, which makes the teacher life easier.

-> Old version of this repo is still available under the branch [depricated](https://github.com/jomaway/typst-teacher-templates/tree/depricated)
+> Old version of this repo is still available under the branch [deprecated](https://github.com/jomaway/typst-teacher-templates/tree/deprecated)

-⚠️ **Still a work in progres**
+⚠️ **Still a work in progress**

 ## Features